jtmenchaca/quickcompare/README.md

 ```

 By default, the binary/categorical columns are compared across groups
-using the Fisher Exact test (if two groups) and the ANOVA test (if
-greater than two groups).
+using the Fisher’s Exact Test.
+If the data is too large to be run
+efficiently using the standard Fisher’s Exact Test, comparisons will be
+made using the Monte Carlo test for Fisher’s.

 ``` r
 mtcars |>